Educational Leadership Certification, M.Ed.

 • "Leadership potential" means the critical skills and dispositions that a candidate must demonstrate prior to entering the program.
 At a minimum, these qualifications must include an analysis of the candidate's relentless focus on improving student achievement in their own classrooms and contributing to the demonstrable improvement of teaching effectiveness in the classrooms of colleagues.

 All approvals for admission to the Educational Leadership program are subject to reevaluation as students progress through the program.
-Students denied admission or removed from the program may appeal the decision to the Dean of the College of Education and Professional Studies.
+Students denied admission or removed from the program may appeal the decision to the Dean of the School of Education.

 School of Education students are expected to adhere to the Principles of Professional Conduct for the Education Profession in Florida and national standards of conduct associated with professional, accreditation, and state agencies.
 Students will receive additional support, as needed or requested, through the Educational Leadership Remediation Plan.